AnubisLMS/Anubis/docs/deploy.md

 # Deploy

-I would recomend that before attempting to deploy, familiarise yourself with the different [services](services.md) that make up Anubis.
+I would recommend that before attempting to deploy, familiarize yourself with the different [services](services.md) that make up Anubis.

-## Server Resource Recomendations
+## Server Resource Recommendations

 The scale at which you deploy Anubis is configurable, but it still is a hefty cluster of services that wont work on a raspberry pi.
 I would recommend these as the *minimum* specs the server Anubis runs on should have.

 ```